Indeera2004/Python-Games/README.md

 While there are cards in the player's deck, the code proceeds to the following if statements:

-- if valueone > valuetwo:
--- add the two cards to the computers card deck
+- if valueone > valuetwo: add the two cards to the computers card deck
-- if the opposite is true, add the cards to the player's deck
+- if the opposite is true: add the cards to the player's deck
 - if the values are equivalent then the function war_game is called